 Who’s screaming?
 There’s a good chance it’s a Swainson’s hawk screaming at its mating partner (don’t worry, this is normal marital behavior for this bird species).
 But it’s not just any scream, it almost sounds like someone stepped on a cat’s tail.

 In the spring, nearly the entire population of Swainson’s hawk migrates from Argentina to the grasslands and valley bottoms of North America to breed.
-But suitable habitat for this raptor is shrinking in California and places like Coyote Valley are becoming increasingly important for their survival.
+But suitable habitat for this raptor is shrinking in California, and places like Coyote Valley are becoming increasingly important for its survival.
 In fact, the first successful nesting of this species in Santa Clara County since the 1800s took place in Coyote Valley.

 Tricolored blackbird form some of the largest breeding colonies of any bird species in North America.
 They like to party (which in the bird world is a little strange).
 We’re talking massive nesting colonies that, when the population was healthy, consisted of more than 200,000 nests.

-But with nesting colonies that large, it’s difficult for this species to find suitable nesting habitat – especially as so much of it has been converted to agriculture or urban development.
+But with nesting colonies that large, it’s difficult for this species to find suitable nesting habitat—especially as so much of it has been converted to agriculture or urban development.
 With the continued protection and restoration of Coyote Valley, however, these massive colonies could one day return to our corner of the Golden State.

-Coyote Valley still offers refuge for a few western burrowing owls, who spend their winters on the valley floor but leave in the summer to breed.
+Coyote Valley still offers refuge for a few western burrowing owls who spend their winters on the valley floor but leave in the summer to breed.
 Experts are concerned about the precipitous decline in year-round resident and breeding pairs throughout the state.
 It is likely breeding pairs will soon disappear from Santa Clara County if we do not actively protect and restore this habitat.

 After being rendered nearly extinct in California in the 1930s and ‘40s, this species has made a successful comeback.
 They depend on open valley floors like Coyote Valley to continue to flourish.